-- They are experiencing any of the following COVID-19 symptoms: - o Fever: - Shortness of breath; and/or - o Continuous cough. - They have been exposed to a COVID-19 positive person, meaning: - An immediate family member has tested positive for or exhibited symptoms of COVID-19; or - In the last 14 days, the employee came in close contact with someone who has tested positive for COVID-19.
-(Within six feet for an extended period of time, usually greater than 15 minutes)
+- Suspect employee is experiencing any of the following COVID-19 symptoms: - o Fever: - o Shortness of breath; and/or - o Continuous cough. - Suspected employee has been exposed to a COVID-19 positive person, meaning: - o An immediate family member or close friend has tested positive for or exhibited symptoms of COVID-19; or o Employee was in close proximity (within 6 feet for 15 minutes or longer during a 24 hour period); within a 48 hour window of a person who tested positive or displayed the above symptoms.